Circulating Force in Gravity Heating Systems

 p = pressure (Pa, N/m2) - Other units?

-ρ = density (kg/m3).
-Using hot or cold density have very little impact on this calculation.
+ρ = density (kg/m3) (using hot or cold density has little impact in this calculation)

 Circulating Pressure - Flow and Return Temperature